Gyyyn/OpenWebTTS/README.md

 python app.py
 ```

 The application will be available at `http://127.0.0.1:8000`.
-If you want the app to be available to your lan, pass the `--
+If you want the app to be available to your LAN, pass the `--host=0.0.0.0` flag.
-host=0.0.0.0` flag.

 ### Desktop Mode (Experimental)